pagodingo/notes-pega/Saving-Data.md

 You ***save*** Embedded Data.

 If you define a new data object through view, you can't change its pyGUID easily.
 I'm sure you can, but it's not easy.
 So, if you want to set something like the `Account number` of an Account as the GUID, you'll have to define the model in your data types first.

+#### Saving Data with Data Transforms

+Ingredients:

+- Data Transform
+- Save Data Page Automation Shape
+- Savable Data page

+Configure a New Data source for the Savable Data Page, let the new source be a Data Transform

+Inside the Data transorm, reference these classes & pages:

+- pyWorkPage
+- D_SavablePage (your savable page (ooo-aaa-data-dmodel))

+In your Save Data Page Shape, toggle Use associated property and reference the property to be saved.

+Open the property and set its data access to Refer to a data page, the savable data page.
+Set its pyGUID to `new{...modelname}`